 Fort Lauderdale Slip and Fall Lawyers

 One minute you’re shopping at your local grocery store in Fort Lauderdale, the next you’re on your back with a broken hip and a concussion.
 What happened?
 An unsafe property hazard that someone could have – and should have – prevented.
-If you recently sustained injuries in a slip, trip, or fall accident in Broward County, know that someone may be responsible for paying your medical costs and other physical, personal, and financial losses.
+If you recently sustained injuries in a slip, trip, or fall accident in Fort Lauderdale, know that someone may be responsible for paying your medical costs and other physical, personal, and financial losses.
 The premises liability team at the Law Offices of Chalik & Chalik can help you pursue damages in slip and fall accidents.

 Fort Lauderdale Premises Liability Laws

 Unintentional falls are the number one cause of injury-related death in Florida residents 65 and older.
 Every year, thousands of Floridians die in fall incidents, and tens of thousands more go to hospitals for non-fatal fall injuries.
 A slip and fall can result in damages from broken bones to brain and spinal cord injuries, depending on the setting.
 A fall from the top of a staircase, for example, could be deadly.
 Property owners and leasers owe duties of care to visitors to prevent these accidents from occurring.
 These responsibilities include: